Mug Elsa Beskow

 Mugs with patterns by Catharina Kippel, based on illustrations by Elsa Beskow.
-New designs for 2017 includes Cornflower, Clown, Baker and Mr Tomato.
-The collection also includes Uncle Blue, Pyrola, The Strawberry family, Dandelions, Little Willow, King Winter, Hare, Aunts Green, Brown & Lavender (set of 3 mugs), Mr & Mrs Cucumber and Three little lasses (set of 3 mugs).
+The designs includes Uncle blue is skiing, Cornflower, Clown, Baker and Mr Tomato, Uncle Blue, Pyrola, The Strawberry family, Dandelions, Little Willow, King Winter, Hare, Aunts Green, Brown & Lavender (set of 3 mugs), Mr & Mrs Cucumber and Three little lasses (set of 3 mugs).

 The endearing stories by the children’s book author and illustrator Elsa Beskow have been interpreted by Catharina Kippel, a designer who has worked with Design House Stockholm right from the beginning.
 Using visual quotations from Elsa Beskow’s works Catharina stresses the humour with which Elsa so typically portrays people and nature.